-If you have enjoyed this podcast, please consider donating a small amount of money to help us with the on-going costs of hosting the website and podcast.
+If you have enjoyed this video, please consider donating a small amount of money to help us with the on-going costs of hosting the website and podcast.

 Remember you can follow us on Twitter and Google+!